-Benefits to borrowers.
-Statutory redemption laws give the borrowers more time to obtain the funds needed to reclaim the home.
-Also, sometimes state law gives the foreclosed borrowers the right to live in the home during the redemption period.
-(To learn more, see When Do You Have to Leave Your Home When It's in Foreclosure?)
+Statutory redemption laws give borrowers more time to obtain funds so they can keep their homes.
+Also, state law sometimes gives the foreclosed borrowers the right to live in the home during the redemption period.

-A statutory redemption period aims to ensure a fair price at the foreclosure sale.
-The right of redemption attempts to ensure that bidders at the foreclosure sale will bid a fair price because a higher winning bid at the foreclosure sale reduces the likelihood of the former owners redeeming the property.
-In reality, though, redemption statutes might chill bidding at the foreclosure sale because the purchaser must wait for the statutory redemption time to expire before officially owning the property, thus reducing the price a purchaser is willing to pay for the property.
+The right of redemption attempts to ensure that bidders at the foreclosure sale will bid a fair price.
+(A higher winning bid at the foreclosure sale reduces the likelihood of the former owners redeeming the property.)
+In reality, though, redemption statutes often chill bidding at the foreclosure sale because the purchaser must wait for the statutory redemption time to expire before officially owning the property, thereby reducing the price someone is willing to pay for the property.

 The length of the statutory redemption period varies from state to state, and not all states provide one.
 When available, the redemption period generally ranges from thirty days to a year.

-In most states that provide a post-sale redemption period, certain factors often change the length of the redemption period.
+In most states that provide a post-sale redemption period, specific factors often change the redemption period's length.
 For example:

 Generally, to redeem the property after a foreclosure sale, the foreclosed homeowner must give a written notice of redemption to:

-Then, the former homeowner must pay the redemption amount to the buyer, court, or other party.
-State law normally says what information has to go in the notice of redemption and who gets the redemption money.
+Then, the former homeowner must pay the redemption amount to the buyer, court, or another party.
+State law normally says what information has to go in the redemption notice and who gets the redemption money.

 Most people who go through a foreclosure have trouble finding enough money to redeem their home afterward.
 Instead of waiting until after the sale to try to keep your home, consider applying for help beforehand.
-Most banks offer loss mitigation (foreclosure avoidance) options, like modifications, to borrowers who are struggling to make their mortgage payments.
+Most banks offer loss mitigation options, like modifications, to borrowers struggling to make their mortgage payments.

-But you must apply for help before the foreclosure sale.
+But you must apply for help prior to the foreclosure sale.
 It's a good idea to apply for a foreclosure avoidance option as early in the process as possible.
-Under federal mortgage servicing laws, if you submit a complete application more than 37 days before a sale, the servicer generally has to put the foreclosure on hold while it evaluates your application.
+Under federal mortgage servicing laws, if you submit a complete application more than 37 days before a sale, the servicer generally has to put the foreclosure on hold while evaluating your application.